cb0806151/cbh-mancala/README.md

 - check out next.js hosting tutorial
 - deploy the boilerplate on vercel
 - sketch out some ideas on how this will look
+- create basic account connect setup

 Backlog
 - check out next.js tips and tricks
 - sketch out some ideas on how the contract will work
-- create basic account connect setup
+- create state management system
 - map out project development (start with rsh + mjs files, move to frontend, then add styling)

 </p>